spytheman/aoc2018/README.md

 Contents:
 =======================================

-./cookie - You should create it yourself.
-It contains a single line like this:  session=74506ff802....
+./cookie - NB: **You should create this file yourself**.
+It is **NOT** included in this repo.
+The file contains a single line like this:  session=74506ff802....
 You can get it by logging into the https://adventofcode.com website, then seeing your cookies.

 ./prepare_for_day - A helper script, that prepares a new folder for a given day.
 It will make a draft in folder day2/ and download the input for this day for you.